billbrod/spatial-frequency-preferences/README.md

    jupyter lab on your machine.

-In either case, to open the notebooks, navigate to this directory on your terminal and activate the environment you install jupyter into (`sfp` for 1, `base` for 2), then run `jupyter` and open up the notebook.
+In either case, to open the notebooks, navigate to this directory on your terminal and activate the environment you installed jupyter into (`sfp` for 1, `base` for 2), then run `jupyter` and open up the notebook.
 If you followed the second method, you should be prompted to select your kernel the first time you open a notebook: select the one named "sfp".

 ## Model parameters